How Psychologists with Positive Behaviour Support Expertise Transform NDIS Clients' Lives

 Key Principles of PBS:

-- Understanding Behaviour: Challenging behaviors are viewed as attempts to communicate needs or escape unpleasant situations.
+• Understanding Behaviour: Challenging behaviours are viewed as attempts to communicate needs or escape unpleasant situations.

-- Proactive Strategies: Focus is on creating supportive environments and teaching new skills to prevent challenging behaviors.
+• Proactive Strategies: Focus is on creating supportive environments and teaching new skills to prevent challenging behaviours.

 Based on the results of the Functional Behaviour Assessment, a Positive Behaviour Support plan is developed.
 This plan outlines specific strategies and interventions designed to address the underlying function of the challenging behaviour.